 3 Find a way to experience calm so you know what it feels like when you want to feel calmer

 What are your Anti Calm triggers?
 What are the things that happen, or are said, or situations you find yourself in, that trigger the negative emotions that are the opposite of calm?
 Take five minutes and write some of them down.
 You know what they are.
 You know that, given certain factors, you will react in a certain way, because you always do.
 Then review your triggers, an exercise you’ll no doubt find interesting.

-For me, a sure fire trigger with my children (although at 19 and 16 I should describe them as young ladies) that inevitably produces an Anti Calm reaction is their use of that expression calm down.
-It is normally used when I am explaining to the girls how something they have done or said isn’t acceptable.
-Initially I am normally being calm and not expressing negative emotions.
-But if they drop this phrase into the conversation I start to lose my calmness and soon move to negative emotions.
-I become Pavlovian.
+For me, a sure fire trigger with my children that inevitably produced an Anti Calm reaction when they were younger was their use of that expression calm down.
+It was normally used when explaining to the girls how something they have done or said wasn’t acceptable.
+Initially I was typically calm and not expressing negative emotions.
+But if they dropped this phrase into the conversation I started to lose my calmness and soon moved to negative emotions.

 Want to make me angry?
 Ask me to keep calm or to calm down.
 The thing is, I now realise these simple words somehow trigger my Anti Calm.
 I now look for this trigger and have a more useful response when it occurs.
 I smile and stop talking.
 That’s it!
 I choose to retain a modicum of serenity at those moments, which is how we are defining calm.